Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 # Emotus-ML-Model
-Repository for Machine Learning models and scripts used in the Emotus Mood and Mental Wellness app.
-This includes mood classification models, dataset and a recommendation system.
+Repository for Machine Learning models includes mood classification models, dataset and a recommendation system.